rhdtownsend/msg/docs/source/appendices/grid-tools.rst

 ------------------

-MSG spectroscopic grids are built from a set of HDF5 `specint` (spectroscopic intensity) files containing individual spectra at the grid nodes.
+MSG spectroscopic grids are built from a set of HDF5 `specint` (spectroscopic intensity) files representing individual spectra at the grid nodes.
 These files are themselves extracted from pre-calculated grids, with a variety of supported formats as discussed in each of the following sections.